Staying ahead of market trends is only as valuable as your company’s ability to respond to them.

 Dreaming up a new product – whether it’s a spicy snack cake or a vegetarian protein drink – and putting it together in a test kitchen is one thing.
 But finding and qualifying suppliers who can meet the specifications you’ve drafted is something else entirely.

-TraceGains Specification Management solution can help your supply chain partners assemble those specifications while automatically tracking all the data you exchange.
-This groundbreaking approach to specification management presents a competitive advantage for manufacturers that want to get new products on store shelves while the trends are still hot.
+TraceGains offers a groundbreaking approach to specification management that presents a competitive advantage for manufacturers that want to get new products on store shelves while the trends are still hot.

 Specification Management lets new product development teams draft and publish raw material and finished goods specifications to fast-track new product development.
 The system combines customer requirements, internal input and judgment, and practical supplier capabilities to provide a baseline for specification design.
 Information exchange is immediate and merged in a single database, with automated workflows and alerts accessible to every stakeholder.